Davincible/chromedp-undetected/README.md

 it will still dictate whether you will run into anti-bot detection, but at least it won't trigger on all the basic detection tests.

-The headless option only works on linux, and required `Xvfb` to be installed.
+The headless option only works on linux, and requires `Xvfb` to be installed.
 Could theoretically work on Mac OS with [xquartz](https://www.xquartz.org/) but I don't have a Mac to test with, so feel free to PR.